axnyang/CS401/README.md

 - msd_vizualisation which loads the labeled msd dataset and creates the relevant plots for the data story.

 # Machine learning algorithm
 For this project, we have combined the tf-idf model with an linear kernel svm.
 First, we generate features with the tf-idf transform_fit() function, then we use our feature training data to train a linear svm predictive model, model.fit(X_train, Y_train), and we label our data with model.predict(X_test).
-The cross-validation procedure gives an accuracy of 64%.
+We have also performed a validation step for the linear svm model which yielded an accuracy of 76%.

 We have also considered several other predictive algorithms.
 However, linear svm beat them by far.